castlechoi/studyingDL/README.md

 **insights**
   * loss function should be de differentiable
-  * optimizing means flow to the lowest non-convex function ( Don't know where to flow )
+  * optimizing means flow to the lowest non-convex function ( Don't know where to flow ) **CNN-LSTM**
+  * use CNN for encoder and use lstm for decoder
+  * each step of convolution result becomes each time steps of lstm